hao-phan-ocl/netflix-react-app/README.md

 # Netflix Clone

-	The front-end of the web is finished, while the back-end is still on going
+	The front-end is finished.
+The back-end is being built

 	https://netflix-clone-148e4.web.app/